LEGENDARY MIDO MULTI-CENTER CHRONO

 Case: St. Steel 35x42.45x11.5 w 18mm lugs, made by the famous case maker Francois Borgel

-Not only the hour and minute hands but also the second and even minute chronograph hands were also located centrally, perfectly justifying the Multicenterchrono name.
+Not only the hour and minute hands but also the second and even minute chronograph hands were also located centrally, perfectly justifying the Multi-Centerchrono name.
 As with automatic winding watches, the Mido 1300 calibre was not a recent development.
-The tried and tested 13-line VZ calibre of Valjoux served as a basis which Mido had modified for its own purposes.
+The tried and tested 13-ligne calibre Valjoux 23 served as a basis which Mido had modified for its own purposes.

 Dia: White Registers w outer Base Mile Tachymeter and Telemeter tracks